montaan/montaan/TASKS.md

         [x] Show commits under directory hierarchy
         [x] Show diffs for file commits (How did this file came to be?)
     [x] Play button to play commits animation
+    [x] Display list of authors who have worked on the file [x] Display list of commits and diffs for a file [x] Crop commit diffs to only ones relevant to file [x] Link from authors list to files and commits in current active set

 # Visualization
     [/] Different representation for zoomed-out-text (solid lines minimap)